Information Set Decoding in the Lee Metric with Applications to Cryptography: Information set decoding over

 We will choose $e_1$ and $e_2$ having disjoint Lee weight $2v$ and $t-2v$, respectively.
 In order to satisfy the first and the third condition, which only depend on $e_1$, we will check for a collision in the algorithm.
 The second condition will be satisfied by the choice of $e_2$.
-Thus, compared to the binary version we only get the extra conditions $2Ce_1=2s_3$ on $e_1$.
+Thus, compared to the binary version we only get the extra conditions $2e_1C^\top=2s_3$ on $e_1$.
 The rest is analogous.
-In fact we choose $e_1 = \pi_{I}(e_X + e_Y)$ and $e_2 = s_2- Be_1=s_2-B\pi_{I}(e_X + e_Y)$, where $I$ is the quaternary information set, and $X$ and $Y$ are partitions of $I$.
+In fact we choose $e_1 = \pi_{I}(e_X + e_Y)$ and $e_2 = s_2- e_1B^\top=s_2-\pi_{I}(e_X + e_Y)B^\top$, where $I$ is the quaternary information set, and $X$ and $Y$ are partitions of $I$.
 Therefore we get

-The final algorithm is formulated in Algorithm \ref{sternnew}.
-As in the binary case, we implicitly assume that we use intermediate sums in lines 6 and 7, early abort in line 10 and the collision formulation in lines 8 and 9.
+The final collision algorithm is formulated in Algorithm \ref{sternnew}.
+As in the binary case, we implicitly assume that we use intermediate sums in lines 6 and 7, early abort in line 10 and the speed up by using collisions in lines 8 and 9.